Logo Icon

 Also Check: CAT Exam Fees for Various Categories

-Arithmetic is a core part of the CAT Quant section and comes from topics we’ve been studying since school days.
-Concepts like percentages, profit & loss, and ratios are easy to grasp.
+CAT Arithmetic Questions is a core part of the CAT Quant section and comes from topics we’ve been studying since school days.
+Concepts like percentages, profit & loss, and ratios are easy to grasp and CAT previous year papers will help you understand how these concepts are applied in the actual exam..
 That’s why it's often seen as low-hanging fruit in the exam.

 These Arithmetic CAT questions are mostly formula-based and don’t need heavy calculations.
 If you’ve practised enough, you can solve them in a jiffy.
 It’s all about speed and smart thinking under pressure.